alvinahsu/CodingProjects/README.md

 **Who am I?**

-My name is Alvin Hsu and I am a first year at UCSD.
+My name is Alvin Hsu and I am a second year at UCSD.
 I have created this GitHub to store fun and interesting projects that I have made!

 **Pojects(so far)**